|

 -

-and cords, amplifiers, rosin, valve oil, reeds, power supplies for
+strings and cords, amplifiers, rosin, valve oil, reeds, power

 -

-“show biz” mystique about working long hours without rest, your
+certain “show biz” mystique about working long hours without rest,

 -